javelit/docs/content/develop/concepts/app-design/animate-elements.md

 ## `Jt.empty` containers

 `Jt.empty` can hold a single element.
-When you write any element to a `Jt.empty` container, Jeamlit discards its previous content and displays the new element. {/* TODO IMPLEMENT REMOVE EMPTY You can also `Jt.empty` containers by calling `.empty()` as a method. */}
+When you write any element to a `Jt.empty` container, Javelit discards its previous content and displays the new element. {/* TODO IMPLEMENT REMOVE EMPTY You can also `Jt.empty` containers by calling `.empty()` as a method. */}
 If you want to update a set of elements, use a plain container (`Jt.container()`) inside `Jt.empty` and write contents to the plain container.
 Rewrite the plain container and its